Anti-prom

-Origins and Purpose
+Origins and purpose

 Anti-prom was created as a response to the growing exclusivity and financial burden of prom and junior prom.
 While proms are often seen as a rite of passage, not all students feel comfortable or able to participate due to social, financial, or personal reasons.
 The event provides an alternative celebration where students can enjoy music, dancing, and socializing in a more relaxed and less pressured environment.

 The attendees of an anti-prom usually disagree with the values of the high school in-crowd who, stereotypically, organize the prom from the preparatory stages to the after-parties.
 In particular, anti-prom attendees protest what they regard as the vanity, excess, and conformity that the prom culture expects from students.
 Anti-proms do not follow any prescribed format, catering instead to the varied tastes of the large spectrum of students who feel dissociated from prom culture.
 Nevertheless, anti-prom participants are generally concerned with arranging social activities that are not only fun and enjoyable, but which also serve as an assertion of solidarity and of the legitimacy of social difference.

-Key Differences Between MORP and Prom/Junior Prom
+Key differences between MORP and prom/junior prom

 While the Junior Prom is often considered a "MORP" it is not meant to.
 MORP is not a replacement for Junior Prom but rather an event that gives students an extra opportunity to socialize, dance, and have fun without the pressure or expense of a formal prom.
 Unlike prom, which follows a traditional format, MORP varies widely depending on the school or student organizers.
 Some schools officially recognize MORP and hold it as a school-sponsored event, while others see it as a student-organized alternative, sometimes held off-campus.